Get started

 theme_bw()

-Example: Provinces of Andalucia
+Example: provinces of Andalucia

-Example: Provinces of Andalucia
+Example: provinces of Andalucia

-# Plot municipalities
+# Plot municipalities.

-Euskadi <- esp_get_munic(region = "Euskadi")
+euskadi <- esp_get_munic_siane(region = "Euskadi")

-# Use dictionary
+# Use the dictionary.

-Euskadi$name_eu <- esp_dict_translate(Euskadi$ine.prov.name, lang = "eu")
+euskadi$name_eu <- esp_dict_translate(euskadi$ine.prov.name, lang = "eu")

-ggplot(Euskadi_CCAA) +
+ggplot(euskadi_ccaa) +

 geom_sf(fill = "grey50") +

-geom_sf(data = Euskadi, aes(fill = name_eu)) +
+geom_sf(data = euskadi, aes(fill = name_eu)) +

 scale_fill_manual(values = c("red2", "darkgreen", "ivory2")) +